ViralTexts/gtr-clusters/clusters/18870304-sn2001063112-JudgeNeededTheMoney.md

 #### From _The Atchison daily globe._

 #### 1887-02-28 &middot; Atchison, Kan.

 [This text is not available under an open license.]

 ---

 ## [From _The Mitchell capital._](https://chroniclingamerica.loc.gov/lccn/sn2001063112/1887-03-04/ed-1/seq-7)

 #### 1887-03-04 &middot; Mitchell, Dakota [S.D.]

 <table style="width: 100%;"><tr><td style="width: 50%">

-thoir
-preparation is unprecedented Unless they
-Know it has merit, und will do precisely what
-thoy state, thoy would not dare give Buch ad­
-vica to the public.
-tiuch confidence ought to be infectious.

 The Judge Needed the Money.
 I hnve just heard tho following good